 Choose a Curriculum that Excites YOU

-I am the VBS Director for my church and this year I chose to use Group’s Egypt VBS: Joseph, from Prison to Palace.
-One of the main reasons I chose this VBS was because of the immersion philosophy of the curriculum.
+I have used many different VBS curricula over the years.
+One of the main reasons I chose Group’s Egypt VBS was because of the immersion philosophy of the curriculum.
 The scriptures are already alive and active, but anything I can do to support God’s Word, evangelize, and have fun with the kids is something of which I want to be a part.

 Because I am *totally* sold out for this VBS, it is easy to cast a vision and bring volunteers on to help.
 If you don’t like the theme, or the activities, or the crafts, then chances are your volunteers and children won’t like them either.